 The Task Group advanced the proposed Code through each of their organization's Ethics Committees.
-After some deliberation, both NASBA's Ethics Committee and the AICPA's Professional

-The NASBA Center for the Public Trust builds confidence and trust in American corporations and institutions, and the professions that serve them.
-Ethics Executive Committee recommended their parent organizations adopt the proposed Model Code.
+After some deliberation, both NASBA's Ethics Committee and the AICPA's Professional Ethics Executive Committee recommended their parent organizations adopt the proposed Model Code.
 Unfortunately, the AICPA was aggressively engaged in promoting its e-portal and a new professional credential, XYZ, which was eventually labeled, Cognitor.
 While advancement of the proposal was stalled, other groups focused on independence issues.
 However, the worth of the proposed principles-based code was not forgotten by succeeding NASBA Ethics Committees and its adoption was included in the Model UAA Rules proposed at the end of 2006.
 Eventually, some of NASBA's ethics activities were assumed by a new organization, the Center for the Public Trust.

-MASBA Center for the Public Trust
+ASBA Center for the Public Trust